-Which Pokémon game is the very best?
+All Pokémon games ranked from worst to best

 The very best, like no game ever was

 It wasn't easy to make, but that's all Pokémon games ranked up to this point according to popularity, replay value, cultural impact, and legacy.
-What do you think about this list?
-Do you disagree?
-Tell us about it in the comments below.

-Rebecca Spear has been in love with Pokémon since 1998 when she got her first Pokémon card.
-She's played every Pokémon game that has released since then and is excited for what Game Freak has in store.
-Follow her on Twitter @rrspear.

-Is every game a Zelda game?
-No, but here's why you might think that.
+While all games hold a special place in someone's heart, it's undeniable that some deal a greater overall impact than others.

+Fortunately for us, Game Freak and The Pokémon Company are still going strong and will continue to produce more core games as time goes on.
+Hopefully, as this happens, new elements will continue to get added in while rough and bumpy patches are ironed out and refined.